-Mark Friend is head of our London antitrust practice and has been a partner since 1990, having qualified as a solicitor in 1982.
-He read law at Cambridge and obtained a master's in EU law from the Université Libre de Bruxelles.
+Mark Friend is head of Allen & Overy LLP's London antitrust practice and has been a partner since 1990, having qualified as a solicitor in 1982.
+He read law at Cambridge and obtained a master’s degree in EU law from the Université Libre de Bruxelles.

 His practice encompasses all aspects of EU and UK competition law (including antitrust litigation), state aid and the economic regulation of utilities, with a particular focus on energy and water.
 He has extensive experience of counselling and representing clients on complex mergers and strategic alliances, cartel, dominance and market investigations, at EU and national level, as well as advising public and private sector clients on more general issues of EU law.